canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-bundle/README.md

 sudo snap install juju --classic
 ```

-Create a Juju controller which is the management node of a Juju cloud environment.
-This will create
+Create a Juju controller which is the management node of a Juju cloud environment:
-a new

 ```bash
 juju bootstrap microk8s microk8s-localhost